Codimension 2 cycles on products of projective homogeneous surfaces: Introduction

-The main goal of this paper is to extend their results to arbitrary $n$.
-First, we determine the maximal torsion $\cM(\C_{n})$ $(=\cM(\PQ_{n}))$ in Corollary \ref{maximaltorsionconicdetermined}, which gives a general lower bound of $\cM(\QS_{n})$.
-In particular, we determine the torsion in the gamma filtration of the product of four conics in Theorem \ref{fourconicsthm} as well as its torsion in Chow group.
-Secondly, we find a general lower bound of $\cM(\SBS_{n})$ in Proposition \ref{lowerSB}.
-Especially, we show that the bound is sharp for the product of three Severi-Brauer surfaces in Theorem \ref{threeproductSBThm}.
-The results $\cM(\PQ_{4})=2^{5}$ and $\cM(\SBS_{3})=3^{8}$ give the first examples such that the torsion subgroup $\CH^{2}(X)_{\tors}$ is not cyclic in their classes.
-In the last part, we provide an elementary proof of Izhboldin and Karpenko's result for the product of two quadric surfaces and find an upper bound for the torsion of the product of three quadric surfaces with the same discriminant in Theorem \ref{twoquadricsurface}, Proposition \ref{lowerboundgammaintwoquadric}, and Theorem \ref{threequadricsurface}.
+Our results $\cM(\PQ_{4})=2^{5}$ and $\cM(\SBS_{3})=3^{8}$ give the first examples such that the group $\CH^{2}(X)_{\tors}$ is not cyclic in their classes.
+Moreover, we determine the torsion of $\C_{4}$ in terms of the indexes of the corresponding algebras (Theorem \ref{fourconicsthm}) and present its application to a Galois cohomology in degree $3$.
+Another direct application of our results (Proposition \ref{threeconics}, Theorem \ref{fourconicsthm}) is given in \cite{Baek}.
+These results provide the key ingredients to determine the degree $3$ invariants of the quotient of $(\gSL_{2})^{n}$ by its maximal central subgroup (see \S\ref{applicationgalcoh} for details).
+This also indicates possible applications of our results on the product of Severi Brauer surfaces.
+In the last part, we provide an elementary short proof of Izhboldin and Karpenko's result for $\cM(\QS_{2})$ (Theorem \ref{twoquadricsurface}, Proposition \ref{lowerboundgammaintwoquadric}) that does not use any cohomological method or $K$ theory of quadrics, and find an upper bound for the torsion of the product of three quadric surfaces with the same discriminant (Proposition \ref{threequadricsurface}).

-As Karpenko showed in \cite{Kar95} and \cite{Kar}, the topological filtration and the gamma filtration on the Grothendieck ring can be used to find the torsion in Chow groups of codimension $2$ of projective homogeneous varieties.
-Moreover, the torsion in the filtrations can be computed by studying the divisibility of certain polynomials produced by the characteristic classes on the Grothendieck ring.
-We use this general approach to find the torsion in codimension $2$ cycles on the product of projective homogeneous surfaces together with some additional combinatorial arguments.
+As shown in \cite{Kar95}, \cite{Kar}, the topological and gamma filtrations on the Grothendieck ring can be used to find the torsion in $\CH^{2}$ of projective homogeneous varieties.
+Moreover, the torsion in the filtrations can be computed by studying the divisibility of certain polynomials produced by the Chern classes on the Grothendieck ring.
+We extend this approach to obtain the torsion in $\CH^{2}$ on the product of projective homogeneous surfaces by using new combinatorial results.